SodiumZH/NFF-Girls/wiki/gameplay-en.md

 ##### Interaction

 To interact with it, you must either wear a Necromancer's Hat or hold a Necromancer's Wand on either hand.
-Otherwise you'll not be able to switch its AI state or open the inventory GUI, and it won't follow you or attack targets you attacked or attacked you.
+Otherwise you'll not be able to switch its AI state or open the inventory GUI, and it won't follow you or attack targets that you attacked or that attacked you.

 You can customize its hand items.
 The main hand only accept hoes as weapon.
 (Non-weapon items are also acceptable, but not taking any effect.)

+Its attack damage greatly increases depending on the tier of the hoe.
+Efficiency enchantment also increases the attack damage.

+It has 4 Bauble slots.

 It can be healed with Soul Powder (5) and Soul Apple (15).

-It will be healed by 2 if hit with its owner's Necromancer's Wand magic ball.
-If the owner is wearing a Necromancer's Hat, it will be healed by 3 and get 5s Strength II effect.
+It will be healed by 2 if hit by its owner's *Necromancer's Wand* magic ball.
+If the owner is wearing a *Necromancer's Hat*, it will be healed by 3 and get 5s Strength II effect.

+When the player is wearing a *Necromancer's Hat*, the Necrotic Reapers nearby (< 8 blocks) will provide Regeneration effect.
+The effect level depends on how many Necrotic Reapers there are around.
+(Regeneration III at most.)